-Some religious leaders have assured me that these gender-segregation laws are in place to protect Saudi women from modern-day decadence and from being subjugated to incessant male sexual harassment.
+Some religious leaders have assured me that these gender-segregation laws are in place to protect Saudi women from modern-day decadence and from being subjugated to incessant male sexual harassment; however, others disagree.

 Major issue of women’s rights

-Recently, Dr. Isobel Coleman, noted women’s advocate and a senior fellow at the Council on Foreign Relations, spoke about her new book Paradise Beneath Her Feet.
+Dr. Isobel Coleman, noted women’s advocate and a senior fellow at the Council on Foreign Relations, is promoting her new book Paradise Beneath Her Feet.
 The author asserts that the pace of change for women in the Arab world and, in particular, Saudi Arabia, is slowly changing.

 Coleman says she’s under no illusion about the nature of the challenges facing Arab women, “It’s going to be one step forward, one step back in some cases.
 It’s just not going to be a straight line change for women.”